Former Trump Campaign Adviser Was More Than A Coffee Boy, Fiancee Says

 Mangiante is from Italy, and she first met Papadopoulos after the presidential campaign, when Papadopoulos sent her a message on LinkedIn.
 Mangiante and Papadopoulos had both briefly worked at the same office in London — the London Centre for International Law Practice — though at different times.
 That office was run by the "professor" described in court papers filed by the special counsel's office, a man later identified as the Maltese academic Joseph Mifsud.

-Mifsud has previously worked in Malta's foreign ministry, and ran a university in Slovenia.
+Mifsud has previously worked in Malta's foreign ministry and ran a university in Slovenia.

 He has denied any connections to the Russian government and denied ever telling Papadopoulos about "dirt" on Hillary Clinton, but since the fall, he has largely disappeared.
 He did not respond to NPR's requests for comment.